Franz Bendel: Style

 Bendel was most active as a composer.
 Of his compositions, including four masses, symphonies, a piano concerto, and a piano trio; the salon-style piano works and numerous songs have found widespread use.
 The number of his compositions for the piano (light and descriptive pieces, Fantasias, Idylls & etc.) is over one hundred.
 The most admired are the Fantasias on a theme from Gounod's “Faust and Margaret,” Meyerbeer's “Afrikanerin,” and the Bohemian National songs (Op.
 8, 45, and 47).
 In Bendel's tone poems, Franz Liszt's predilection for symphonic treatment also comes to the fore.
 The powerful way of performing as a piano virtuoso had also become his own.
 Bendel's teaching under Proksch kept a remnant of inclination for seriousness and solidity in his composition.

 Similar to the nocturnes of John Field, Bendel wrote many Stimmungsbilder (mood pictures).
-His preference for mountain trips were expressed with a series of these type of pieces, with examples from Schweizer Bilder, Op.
-137 and books Am Genfer See Op.
+His preference for mountain trips were expressed with a series of these types of pieces, with examples from Schweizer Bilder, Op.
+137, and books Am Genfer See Op.
 139. Some of these pieces were accompanied with a brief explanation of the content.
 When describing these pieces, C.F.
 Weitzman says, “Bendel portrays the impressions of his journeyings in the fresh air of the valleys and heights of Switzerland; and in the “Sechs deutsche Märchenbilder” (Op.
 135, Hamburg, Hugo Pohle), illustrated with more striking colors, the dream-like, weird, and bizarre scenes of these Fantasiestücke pass before our inner vision with dramatic animation.”

 For a span of time, The Monthly Musical Record reviewed Bendel's works, giving description of his different approaches to his own style.
 The journal introduced his Rococo-Tanz with this quote: “Now, Franz Bendel did not simulate qualities he did not possess; but, on the contrary, cheerfully applied himself to the cultivation of the gifts he had been endowed with, which, moreover, were worth at least as much as many gifts of a prouder and more pretentious nature.
 What we find in his works is elegance, grace, ease, and charm in thought, feeling, and expression, and along with this an always effective pianoforte language.”